usnistgov/feasst/buildtemplate/dev.rst

 http://valgrind.org/

-For example, to run valgrind on a particular test and output to text file
+For example, to run Valgrind on a particular test and output to text file

 .. code-block:: bash

    valgrind ./unittest --gtest_filter=MC.* > out.txt 2>&1

-* For unitilized value errors, try --track-origins=yes
+* For uninitialized value errors, try --track-origins=yes
 * For leaks, try --leak-check=full --show-leak-kinds=all
 * Don't use profiler for leak checks.
 OMP causes "leaks" O.K.
 * For suppress false-positives (e.g., gomp or gsl), use --gen-suppressions=all to generate suppression files